|

 à

 H2CO3 (aq) So where does the acid-producing H+ come from?
 A very small proportion of the H2CO3 breaks down to form HCO3- ions and some H+ ions via another such equilibrium, and another even smaller number of those HCO3- ions breaks down to form CO32- ions and more H+ ions.
 (NOTE: “g” means the molecule is in gas or vapor form; “l” means it’s in liquid form; “aq” means it’s dissociated in water, i.e., in a solution with water.
 HCO3- , CO32- and H+ ions are all "aqueous" in this case.
 And what does "aqueous" mean?
-It describes that ongoing dynamic behavior of certain molecules in solution in H2O: for example, "aqueous" H2CO3 is part molecular H2CO3 (mostly), part HCO3- , part HCO32- and part H+ (which it becomes part of H3O+ ), and all are solvated: that means the closest H2O molecules glom onto them, as many as it takes to cover the surface of these molecules and ions, forming intermolecular bonds with them.
-Incidentally, all of those reactions you learned about in biology class, e.g., cellular respiration and DNA transcription, take place in aqueous solutions, the reason you keep hearing about water being absolutely necessary for life to exist!
+It describes that ongoing dynamic behavior of certain molecules in solution in H2O: for example, "aqueous" H2CO3 is part molecular H2CO3 (mostly), part HCO3- , part HCO32- and part H+ (which joins H2O to become H3O+ ), and all are hydrated: that means the closest H2O molecules glom onto them, as many as it takes to cover the surface of these molecules and ions, forming intermolecular bonds with them.
+Incidentally, all of those reactions you learned about in biology class, e.g., cellular respiration and DNA transcription, take place in aqueous solutions (in the aqueous diffusion layer of the cell membrane and inside the cell), the reason you keep hearing about water being absolutely necessary for life to exist!
 How does this affect water acidity?
-To make a very long story short, if a glass of pure water is left to stand in an unpolluted room overnight, the CO2 in the air will bring its pH (a measure of its H3O+ ion concentration) down from a close-to-neutral 7.0 to a mildly acidic one of about 5.6 at equilibrium.
-The addition of sodium stearate soap, with its fatty acids, lowers the pH even more.
+To make a very long story short, if a glass of H2O were left to stand in an unpolluted room overnight, the CO2 in the air would bring its pH (a measure of its H3O+ ion concentration) down from a close-to-neutral 7.0 to a mildly acidic one of about 5.6 at equilibrium (16).
+This result would be the chemical equivalent of "normal" rainwater, which is actually infinitely soft water.
 One more point, though: it

 isn’t the acidity of this new solution of mostly water in itself that makes it